 The Reposited Collections Checklist Form (previously called the Inventory Form) acts as an invoice and checklist to accompany collections at drop-off.
 When you are ready to reposit collections, complete this form for each accession number assigned then email form(s) to the registrar and collection manager.
-With that information we can discuss scheduling an appointment for drop off.
-We generally require at least two weeks advance notice.
+Only with this information can we discuss scheduling an appointment for drop off.
+We require at least two weeks advance notice.
 Appointments must be scheduled so that BOTH the registrar and collection manager are present for drop-off, to ensure everything is in order.
 Finally, bring a copy of this form(s), a spreadsheet of all objects to be dropped off (organized by accession # and listed with box # and land ownership), associated record, required fees, and collections to your scheduled appointment at UMNH.
 Again, be advised, repositors will be held to the standards published at time of drop-off.

 Vertebrate Zoology Curation Agreement Guide